Table

 Work with tables on Redivis

 Tables are the fundamental data-containing entity in Redivis.
-Tables belong to either a dataset or project, and are made up of rows and variables (columns).
+Tables belong to either a dataset or workflow, and are made up of rows and variables (columns).
 Various methods allow you to read table data, as well as to create / update / delete tables belonging to an unreleased version of a dataset.

 Returns a list of Tables within a dataset